Children's Hospital is part of the UPMC family.

 Let me take this opportunity to highlight key elements:

 Tradition: The Division of Child Neurology was established at Children’s Hospital in 1972 and began training its first resident in 1974 under the leadership of Michael J. Painter, MD, and Patricia K. Crumrine, MD.
 I joined the division in 1979 and Rajiv Varma, MD, director of Clinical Services, started his child neurology residency in the division in 1980.
 Miya Asato, MD, started her child neurology residency in the division in 1999 and is now director of the NDD residency and associate program director of the Child Neurology Residency Program.
-We currently have 21 full-time physician faculty, 11 neurology or neurodevelopmental disability residents, 7 pediatric residents in the categorical CN or NDD program, one electrophysiology fellow, one research PhD faculty member with an independent basic science lab program, seven nurse practitioners/physician assistants, twelve nurses, a research nurse, a division manager, a residency coordinator and numerous support staff.
+We currently have 21 full-time physician faculty, 11 neurology or neurodevelopmental disability residents, 8 pediatric residents in the categorical CN or NDD program, one electrophysiology fellow, two research PhD faculty members with independent basic science lab programs, nine nurse practitioners/physician assistants, a genetic counselor, twelve nurses, a social worker, a psychologist, a research nurse, a division manager, a residency coordinator and numerous support staff.
 The division has a long tradition of excellence maintained by exceptional continuity of leadership and staff.
 The traditional values of this program include total commitment to patient care, love of the intellectual community whether learning or teaching, scholarship, and respect for our patients, students, colleagues, and each other.